-Afumix is indicated in the combat of fungal diseases developed by very specific parasites and certain bacteria.
+Lumix is indicated in combatting fungal diseases developed by particular parasites and certain bacteria.

-Used in the fight against vaginal infections such as vaginitis that is caused by fungi, parasites and bacteria.
-As well as Candidiasis present in the mouth, throat, esophagus, penis and others.
+They were used in the fight against vaginal infections such as vaginitis, which is caused by fungi, parasites, and bacteria.
+As well as Candidiasis present in the mouth, throat, esophagus, penis, and others.

-Also to prevent some infections, if chemotherapy and / or radiotherapy is received or you suffer from AIDS and in the case of bacterial meningitis, athlete’s foot, fungus in the groin, in the body, in the hand, in the nails.
+Also, to prevent some infections, if chemotherapy and radiotherapy are received, or you have AIDS and in the case of bacterial meningitis, athlete’s foot, fungus in the groin, in the body, in hand, in the nails.

 Mechanism of action